The-going/evlproject/content/dovetail/altsched.md

 weight: 119
 ---

+For [specific use cases requiring reliable, ultra-low response times]({{< relref "dovetail/_index.md##dual-kernel-upsides" >}}), we want to enable small autonomous software cores to control common Linux tasks based on their own scheduler infrastructure, decoupled and independently from all other kernel activities.

-Dovetail promotes the idea that a *dual kernel* system should keep the functional overlap between the kernel and the autonomous core minimal.
-To this end, a task from such core should be merely seen as a regular task with additional scheduling capabilities guaranteeing very low and bounded response times.
+This being said, Dovetail also promotes the idea that a *dual kernel* system should keep the functional overlap between the main kernel and the autonomous core minimal.
+To this end, a task from such core should be merely seen as a regular Linux task with additional scheduling capabilities guaranteeing very low and bounded response times.
 To support such idea, Dovetail enables kthreads and regular user tasks to run alternatively in the out-of-band execution context introduced by the interrupt pipeline (aka *out-of-band* stage), or the common in-band kernel context for GPOS operations (aka *in-band* stage).
 These new capabilities are built on the [interrupt pipeline]({{< relref "dovetail/pipeline/_index.md" >}}) machinery.

 As a result, autonomous core applications in user-space benefit from the common Linux programming model - including virtual memory